3.6 Initial Child Protection Conferences

 The Children’s Social Care Manager is responsible for authorising the decision to convene an Initial Child Protection Conference and the reasons for calling the conference must be recorded.

 Where a senior manager from another agency requests that an Initial Child Protection Conference is convened, this request will be given serious consideration by the relevant Children’s Social Care Manager and a response will be given in writing.
-Where any issue of professional difference is not resolved, see Resolving Professional Disagreements Procedure.
+Where any issue of professional difference is not resolved, see Resolving Professional Disagreements Policy.

 The Initial Child Protection Conference should take place within 15 working days of the: